PX4/PX4-user_guide/en/config/flight_controller_orientation.md

 # Flight Controller/Sensor Orientation

-By default the flight controller (and external compass(es), if present) should be placed on the frame top-side up, oriented so that the arrow points towards the front of the vehicle.
+By default the flight controller and external compass(es) (if present) should be placed on the frame top-side up, oriented so that the arrow points towards the front of the vehicle.
-If the board or an external compass are mounted in any other orientation then you will need configure this in the firmware.
+If the board or any external compasses are mounted in any other orientation then you will need configure this in the firmware.

 ## Calculating Orientation